 The CECV will also respond to any incidents which may affect the security of the personal information it holds.
 If the CECV assesses that anyone whose information is affected by such a breach is likely to suffer serious harm as a result, we will notify them and the Office of the Australian Information Commissioner of the breach.
 Do not share your personal information with anyone without first verifying their identity and organisation.
 If you believe any of your personal information has been compromised, please let the CECV know immediately.

 Access and correction of personal information

-Under the Commonwealth Privacy Act and Health Records Act 2001 (Vic) an individual has the right to obtain access to any personal information which the CECV holds about them and to advise the CECV of any perceived inaccuracy.
-There are some exceptions to this right set out in the Act.
+Under the Commonwealth Privacy Act and Health Records Act 2001 (Vic) an individual has the right to obtain access to any personal information which the CECV holds about them and may request correction of the information.
+There are some exceptions to the access right set out in the applicable legislation.
 Students will generally be able to access and update their personal information through their Parents, but older students may seek access and correction themselves.

-To make a request to access or update any personal information the CECV holds about you or your child, please refer to the contact details below.
+To make a request to access, correct or update any personal information the CECV holds about you or your child, please refer to the contact details below.

 The CECV may require you to verify your identity and specify what information you are seeking.
 The CECV may charge a fee to cover the cost of verifying your application and locating, retrieving, reviewing and copying any material requested.
 If the information sought is extensive, the CECV will advise the likely cost in advance.
 If the CECV cannot provide you with access to that information, we will provide you with a written notice explaining the reasons for refusal.

 Consent and rights of access to the personal information of students

 The CECV respects every parent's right to make decisions concerning their child's education.